-America turns the radio as a way to discover new music
+America turns to the radio as a way to discover new music

 The moral of the story is that people still seem to listen to the radio according to market trends and demographics.
 And they still seem to discover new music.
 The results of the survey can be found on the Nielsen website.